sa6mwa/obaf/OBAF.md

 designed to evolve over time and supports structured reflection, making learning explicit and reusable.

-The **OBAF-format Experiment Canvas** consists of six fields, arranged in a 3-column × 2-row layout.
-Each field plays a distinct role:

-* **Linked Outcome Card** – Reference the Outcome Card that defines the intent.
-This ensures traceability between strategic objectives and the work being tested.

-* **Hypothesis CoA** – This field holds the Course of Action (CoA) derived from the RPM planning session.
-It should be framed as a testable hypothesis.
+The OBAF-format Experiment Canvas is made up of seven hexagons—six arranged in a circle around a central one.
+Each outer hexagon connects directly to the center, which anchors the experiment to its strategic outcome.
+The outer hexagons are positioned like points on a clock face, and moving clockwise through them mirrors the natural flow of running an experiment—from forming a hypothesis to capturing results and learnings.
+This structure helps keep every part of the experiment aligned with its intended outcome and purpose.

+1. **Center Hexagon – Outcome Definition**

+At the center of the canvas is the outcome definition, representing the strategic objective the experiment is ultimately serving.
+This hexagon contains the linked **Outcome Card**, which anchors the work to the broader outcome portfolio and provides traceability between the strategic goals and the experiment being conducted.
+Everything else in the canvas connects back to this core definition, maintaining alignment with the intended impact.

+2. **12 o’clock – Hypothesis (Course of Action)**

+At the top of the canvas is the hexagon that holds the hypothesis under test.
+This is expressed as a *Course of Action* (CoA), developed during the RPM planning session.
+The hypothesis should be a clearly stated, testable assumption—describing what you expect will happen if a particular action is taken.
+It links a proposed intervention to an anticipated outcome, allowing the team to validate or challenge that assumption through experimentation.
+To provide clarity and structure, the Course of Action is ideally broken into three phases:
+**initially**, to outline the first steps; **thereafter**, to describe the follow-on actions; and **finally**, to define how the effort will conclude or transition.

 > *Leave this blank until the planning session has produced a CoA.*

-* **Evaluation Criteria** – Define the boundaries of success: thresholds, tolerances, or conditions under which the hypothesis can be considered valid or invalid.

-* **Experiment Steps** – These are actionable, testable steps based on the CoA, typically broken down into tasks for the **Exploratory Kanban** board.
+3. **1:30 – Evaluation Criteria**

+Moving clockwise, the next hexagon defines the evaluation criteria for the experiment.
+This includes the thresholds, conditions, or boundaries that determine whether the hypothesis can be considered valid.
+It sets the standards against which success will be judged, such as acceptable tolerances or target ranges, and is critical for determining when to pivot, persevere, or stop the experiment altogether.

+4. **4:30 – Metrics**

+The next hexagon contains the metrics that will be observed and measured throughout the experiment.
+These signals provide evidence of whether the intended outcomes are being achieved.
+Metrics may be quantitative, such as performance indicators or usage statistics, or qualitative, such as user behavior or feedback themes.
+They should be directly relevant to both the evaluation criteria and the defined outcome, providing insight into whether progress is being made.

+5. **6 o’clock – Experiment Steps**

+At the bottom of the canvas are the experiment steps, which describe the concrete actions that will be taken to test the hypothesis.
+These steps are based on the Course of Action and typically translate into tasks managed through the **Exploratory Kanban** board.
+The steps should be practical and testable, enabling focused execution while allowing for rapid learning through iteration.

 > *Leave this blank until after the planning session.*

-* **Indicators and Metrics** – List the observable, measurable signals that will help determine whether the intended outcomes are being achieved.
-These can be both quantitative (e.g., response times, completion rates) and qualitative (e.g., observed behavior, feedback themes).

-* **Results and Learnings** – Populated progressively through **After Action Reviews (AARs)**.
-Capture what occurred during execution, what outcomes were observed, and what insights were gained—both from successes and failures.
+6. **7:30 – Outputs**

+Continuing clockwise, this hexagon lists the outputs generated during the experiment.
+These are tangible artifacts or deliverables that result from executing the steps of the Course of Action.
+Outputs might include code commits, releases, deployments, documentation, prototypes, decisions, or other forms of evidence that something has been built, tested, or delivered as part of the experiment.

+7. **10:30 – Results and Learnings**

+The final hexagon captures the results and learnings from the experiment.
+This space is progressively populated through **After Action Reviews (AARs)**, which reflect on what occurred during execution.
+It documents the observed outcomes, whether expected or not, and records the insights gained.
+Learnings may come from both success and failure and are essential for refining future hypotheses or adjusting strategy.

 ### 3. Plan Using the Recognitional Planning Model (RPM)